Four dead in California Halloween house party shooting

 Breaking News Emails

-Four people were killed and four more were injured in a Halloween night shooting in Northern California, according to officials.
+Four people were killed and more were injured in a Halloween night shooting at a Northern California house party that had been advertised on social media, according to officials.

-The shooting at a house party in Orinda, outside of Berkeley, was reported at about 11 p.m. local time, according to police.
+Police responded to the home in Orinda, outside Berkeley, about 10:50 p.m.
+Thursday, according to police.
+More than 100 people were at the party, which was in a home that was found on a short-term rental website, the Contra Costa County Sheriff’s Office said.

 Download the NBC News app for breaking news and politics